 Judas was right, of course, but he had said the right thing for the wrong reason.
 Judas knew it.
 The disciples knew it.
 Jesus knew it.

-The other disciples were right to distrust Judas, Jesus thought to himself, but not for the reasons they assumed.
+Yes, Jesus thought, the other disciples were right to distrust Judas, but not for the reasons they thought.
 Jesus sighed again.
 Judas wasn't stealing from the communal purse.
 In fact, Jesus had noticed in the past few days that there seemed to be more silver jangling in the purse than there had been before they had arrived in Jerusalem.
 Before they had arrived, the treasury had been down to almost nothing.
 Jesus had privately wondered how they were going to be able to afford the supplies to celebrate the Passover.
 But not long after the cries of "Hosanna!" died away, the purse had suddenly become a bit fuller.